If your Mitsubishi vehicle is displaying ASC system service requi

 Some of these symptoms may not be due to a transmission issue.
 For example, a faulty Mass Air Flow (MAF) sensor, failed catalytic convertor, or accelerator pedal could cause similar symptoms.

-Mitsubishi 4-speed and 5-speed automatic transmission installed on Mitsubishi Lancer, Mirage, Galant and Outlander are overall very reliable with few issues and can easily last over 150,000 miles.
+Mitsubishi 4-speed and 5-speed automatic transmission installed on Mitsubishi Lancer, Mirage, Galant, and Outlander are very reliable with few issues and can easily last over 150,000 miles.

 Mitsubishi vehicles equipped with CVT transmissions are known to have transmission problems.
-Back in 2016 Mitsubishi recalled over 80,000 Outlander and Lancer vehicles with CVT transmissions because of problems with delayed acceleration.
+In 2016, Mitsubishi recalled over 80,000 Outlander and Lancer vehicles with CVT transmissions because of delayed acceleration problems.

 Issues that may cause Mitsubishi transmission problems:

 - Faulty Vehicle Speed Sensor - If your Mitsubishi has developed a harsh shift or is stuck in emergency mode (limp mode), the vehicle speed sensor (VSS) may be the problem.
-The signal from the VSS is sent to the Powertrain Control Module (PCM) and loss of signal due to a bad sensor can cause stuck in gear problems.
+The VSS signal is sent to the Powertrain Control Module (PCM), and loss of signal due to a bad sensor can cause stuck in gear problems.

-- Brake Light Switch - A faulty brake light switch can prevent shifter to move out or back in Park.
+- Brake Light Switch - A faulty brake light switch can prevent the shifter from moving out or back in Park.

 - Wire harness - Damages wire harness from ECU / PCM to the transmission housing can cause shifting problems.
 For example, your Mitsubishi may not shift at all.